Made possible, together

 We take a genuinely collaborative approach to partnerships and believe trust and openness is key to lasting results.
 We work closely to understand your needs, evaluate the risks and identify the opportunities in every project.

 True collaborations can – and should – evolve.
 We are committed to being responsive and transparent, and working together to ideate, test and develop the best solution.

-As a partner, you’ll have access to the infrastructure and resources that make translating ideas into impact possible, including our purpose-built precincts such as Melbourne Connect and the Fishermans Bend.
+As a partner, you’ll have access to the infrastructure and resources that translate ideas into impact.
+This includes our purpose-built precincts such as Melbourne Connect and the Melbourne Biomedical Precinct.